 The Port Arthur Historic Site is extensive, and covers a range of terrain.
 Some areas offer independent wheelchair access, while others may require assisted access.

-Our Visitor Centre, café, 1830 restaurant and the Port Arthur Gallery are all wheelchair accessible via ramps or elevator.
+Our Visitor Centre, café, and the Port Arthur Gallery are all wheelchair accessible via ramps or elevator.
 Accessible bathroom facilities are also available within the Visitor Centre.

 While not all heritage buildings and ruins on the site are wheelchair accessible, a number of buildings can be accessed by visitors who require the use of a wheelchair.
 Check with our Visitor Services staff for more information.

-Our Introductory Tour and Harbour Cruise are both wheelchair accessible.
-However, the Ghost Tours, Isle of the Dead and Point Puer Boys’ Prison tours include rough or uneven terrain and are not recommended for people with mobility restrictions.
+Our Guided Education Tours and Harbour Cruise are both wheelchair accessible.
+However, the Ghost Tours, and Point Puer Boys’ Prison tours include rough or uneven terrain and are not recommended for people with mobility restrictions.
+The Isle of Dead Tour requires assisted access.

-Disabled parking spaces are located adjacent to the Visitor Centre entrance.
+Disabled parking spaces are located adjacent to the Visitor Centre.

 Wheelchairs are available for loan from the Visitor Centre.